husseinkhaled10/Students-performance-/README.md

 Students with high attendance achieve significantly higher average scores.

-Coaching method is the best study methode with high impact on the student .
+Coaching method is the best study method with high impact on the student .

 Better sleep quality is associated with improved academic performance.